mesosphere/dcos-docs-site/pages/docs/1.10/installing/index.md

 ---
+layout: layout.pug
-post_title: Installing and Upgrading DC/OS
+title: Installing and Upgrading DC/OS
-nav_title: Installing and Upgrading
+navigationTitle: Installing and Upgrading
-menu_order: 030
+menuWeight: 030
 ---

 DC/OS can be installed on any cluster of physical or virtual machines.